 Bitcoin (BTC) definitely remains the most popular cryptocurrency on the market.
 Even though it’s the world’s first and oldest cryptocurrency, first introduced in 2009, it’s still the most desirable when it comes to investing.
 For instance, individuals and companies tend to diversify their financial portfolios by investing in Bitcoin.

 Everyone who purchases Bitcoin assets needs to store them somewhere.
-Since we’re talking about a cryptocurrency, this means digital storage solutions.
+Since we’re talking about cryptocurrency, this means digital storage solutions.

 Types of Bitcoin Wallets

 The first type is called a hot or online wallet.
 The word hot refers to the wallet’s internet connection, which makes it potentially vulnerable to external attacks and hacking attempts.
 This type of wallet generates something called a private key, which is necessary for you to access the assets.
 The key is a unique set of digits and letters and it’s used to sign and send transactions.
-A public key, on the other hand, is the personal address of the user’s wallet and it’s used to receive payments from third parties.
+A public key, on the other hand, is the personal address of the user’s wallet, and it’s used to receive payments from third parties.

-While hot wallets are easy to use on computers and smartphones, the fact that they’re linked to the internet means that they carry a potential security risk.
+While hot wallets are easy to use on computers and smartphones, the fact that they’re linked to the internet means they carry a potential security risk.
 This is why it’s better to use them temporarily for storing small amounts of cryptocurrency.
 This wallet type is useful for holding a few coins for quick access, but it isn’t a good choice for larger sums of money.

 A cold wallet is the exact opposite of a hot one.
 It isn’t connected to the internet, which means that the probability of it being compromised in any way is drastically lower.
 Moreover, your private key is also stored offline.

 Users can check their assets on cold wallets through the software that is connected to their wallets.
 This means that a cold wallet, such as one manufactured by Ledger in the form of a specialized USB device, can be accessed using compatible software like MEW.
 This makes them far more secure than hot wallets and an ideal choice for storing most of your Bitcoins.
+Trezor also has a great hardware wallet.

-This is the most secure type of cold storage for bitcoins.
+What is paper wallet?
+A paper wallet is the most secure type of cold storage for bitcoins.
 A paper wallet can be explained as a sort of wallet that doesn’t need a web connection because all the necessary user access data is stored on a piece of paper.

 Are Paper Wallets Safe?

 Storing bitcoins using a paper wallet is definitely safe.
-Since the wallet isn’t connected to the internet, the piece of paper you printed your public and the private key on is the only way to your funds, which is why it’s imperative to keep this piece of paper in a secure place, and not to share its content with anyone.
+Since the wallet isn’t connected to the internet, the piece of paper you printed your public and private key on is the only way to your funds, which is why it’s imperative to keep this piece of paper in a secure place, and not to share its content with anyone.
 If a malicious individual learns where you’re keeping your wallet and steals it, then the stored bitcoins will be compromised.

 One drawback of paper wallets is that they can easily get damaged, so it’s important to keep the wallet safe from wear and tear or physical harm.
 For instance, if the printed QR code fades too much, the scanner might not recognize it.
-This means that the bitcoins stored in the wallet will become inaccessible and you won’t be able to send your funds to another Bitcoin address.
+This means that the bitcoins stored in the wallet will become inaccessible, and you won’t be able to send your funds to another Bitcoin address.

 When printing the paper wallet, you should make sure that the computer and printer you’re using are reliable and safe from any malware that might store or steal your keys.
 In fact, the safest way to do this is to have the computer and printer disconnected from the internet while printing your paper wallet.